Kushuh/react-endless-scroller/APISPECSHEET.md

 ## Before note

-This document is about building a server api function to feed the endless scroll element with content.
+This document is about building a server api to feed the endless scroller component with content.
 Note you don't have to make your backend comply directly to this spec.
 It is possible to create a frontend connector, to convert I/O from your server to the component.

 ## Database specifications